 Even with all my expertise, extensive research and artistic-erotic accomplishments, sex still presents endless challenges for me because the process of seduction is subject to thousands of unknown variables.
 The most challenging aspect of finding new sexual partners has always been the bullshit they’ve stored inside their heads.

 My upbringing was a bit unusual because my parents (particularly my mother) talked to me openly about sexuality and answered every question I had, no matter how silly it seemed.
-In my tale of my sexual development (since moved to my erotic blog on Tumblr), I related my reaction after my mother told me that boys released semen through the same hole that they used for the disposal of urine.
+In my tale of my sexual development (no longer available on this site), I related my reaction after my mother told me that boys released semen through the same hole that they used for the disposal of urine.
 I told her that I would only have sex with girls because I didn’t want boys peeing inside me.
 She patiently explained that it was physiologically unlikely that a man would pee inside me, but it’s always been part of my nature to seek verification through a second source.

-Being a contractor, he explained it to me using the vocabulary of plumbing.
+Being a contractor, he explained it to me in plumbing vocabulary.
 “You remember when I fixed that water heater at the Divisadero house?
 Remember how I showed you the cold water lines and the hot water lines?
 It’s kind of like that.”

 “But we can mix cold and hot water at the sink!
 I can make both come out at the same time,” his smart-ass daughter replied.
 He frowned, thought for a minute, and said, “Well, in the body, there’s kind of a shutdown switch.
 When one’s on, the other’s off.”